AdamPrusse/overtime-app/README.md

 - x Needs to be documented if employee did not log overtime
 - x Create audit log for each text message
 - x Need to update end_date when confirmed
-- Need to update audit log status when an overtime status has been rejected
+- x Need to update audit log status when an overtime status has been rejected
-- Update buttons on employee homepage so they show on mobile
+- x Update buttons on employee homepage so they show on mobile
-- Update buttons to include timespan
+- x Update buttons to include timespan
 - Update button sort order on employee homepage
 - Remove unnecessary nav bar buttons for managers
 - admin dashboard bug
 - Implement Honey badger error reporting
 - Implement new relic for keeping the site alive
+- Check on data issue and verify correct hours are being tracked

 ## Refactor TODOS: